Title_Image Title

 • Footswitchable clean/crunch channels

-• Optional independent clean/crunch volume controls
+• Independent clean/crunch volume controls

 • No PCB tracks need to be cut/damaged.